-STANDARD 6.3 The source of all support from commercial interests must be disclosed to learners.
-When commercial support is "in-kind", the nature of the support must be disclosed to learners.

-STANDARD 6.4 'Disclosure' must never include the use of a corporate logo, trade name or a product-group message of an ACCME-defined commercial interest.
+- 6.3 The source of all support from commercial interests must be disclosed to learners.
+When commercial support is 'in-kind' the nature of the support must be disclosed to learners. - 6.4 'Disclosure' must never include the use of a trade name or a product-group message.